Lumiere is an arts and lights event featuring installations that illuminate Vancouver’s West End in winter. It’s outdoors, free and pretty to see.

 Lumiere is an annual event that showcases illuminated art installations within the City of Vancouver.
 Each year, large works of art are placed outdoors around the West End for folk to admire and photograph.
 In 2020, Lumiere featured 7 installations.
 The event offered pretty sights to see during dark winter days, and it was free to check out.

 In normal years, there are typically a few other activities for folk to enjoy alongside the main exhibits.
 In fact, 2019 featured the Lumiere Block Party which was hosted by Public Disco.
 It included live music, dance performances and other entertainment over a span of 3 days.
 In past years there have also been fire spinning performances.

-Lumiere Dates and Locations in 2020
+Lumiere Dates and Locations

 For the most up-to-date information regarding the event, along with more details about the art installations, visit the Lumiere Vancouver website.